Findomain/Findomain/README.md

 * [NixOS](docs/INSTALLATION.md#installation-nixos)
 * [Docker](docs/INSTALLATION.md#installation-docker)

-If you need to run Findomain in another platform, continue reading the documentation.
+If you need to run Findomain on another platform, continue reading the documentation.

-# Issues and requests
+# Issues and Requests

 If you have a problem or a feature request, open an [issue](https://github.com/Edu4rdSHL/findomain/issues).

-# Stargazers over time
+# Stargazers over Time

 [![Stargazers over time](https://starchart.cc/Edu4rdSHL/findomain.svg)](https://starchart.cc/Edu4rdSHL/findomain)